rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 ## Data Analysis

 The first phase of RCC dataset consists of a labeled corpus of 5,000 publications for training set, and additional 100 publications for development set.
 The RCC organizer keeps a separate corpus of 5,000 publications for evaluation.
 Each article in the dataset contains full text article and dataset citation labels.
 The metadata of cited datasets in the corpus are also provided.
 For research methods and fields, no label information is provided, only SAGE social science research method graph and research fields vocabulary are provided.
+More details on RCC dataset and competition design can be read on chapter 5.

 #### Preprocessing